42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Single file upload intialization

-Retrieve a signed URL for uploading a video file.
-After uploading, you must finalize the upload process.
-Supported formats: avi, mov, mp4, mpeg, mpg, mxf, ts.
-Uploading a new file replaces the existing one.
+Get a single signed url to upload a file Once the video is uploaded, do not forget to call the single upload finalize  File formats currently supported: avi, mov, mp4, mpeg, mpg, mxf, ts.
+New video file is replacing previous video file.

 ### Example